olabacker/blogposts/210312-Reflection.md

 ## Invoking a generic method

-Somehow you ended up with a non-typed object in runtime and the api only accept generics.
+Somehow you ended up with a non-typed object in runtime and the api you need to call only accept generics.
 Good news, just invoke the method with 🪞 instead!

 ```cs
 var method =  typeof(CoolClass)